 1829 CORONET HEAD 1C, LARGE LETTERS MS66 Brown

 LARGE LETTERS.
 N-6.
 GEM GLOSSY RED BROWN SURFACES.
-TIED FOR HIGHEST GRADED.
+TIED FOR WITH ONE OTHER COIN FRO HIGHEST GRADED.
 CAC.

 Grading Service: PCGS